Serafim Guimarães: Life

 Guimarães was born in Espargo, a village close to the city of Santa Maria da Feira in the Portuguese Região Norte.
 He is the second son of the peasant Américo Ferreira Pinto Guimarães and his wife Maria Emília Correia née Pais.
 Serafim studied medicine at the University of Porto and simultaneously worked at the Department of Pharmacology.
 After military service in Angola from November 1963 to December 1965 he returned to the Department of Pharmacology.
-In 1966 he spent five months with Hans-Joachim Schümann at the University of Duisburg-Essen, in 1971 and 1977 another nine months with Ullrich Trendelenburg at the University of Würzburg.
+In 1966 he spent five months with Hans-Joachim Schümann at the University of Duisburg-Essen, and in 1971 and 1977 another nine months with Ullrich Trendelenburg at the University of Würzburg.
 He has commemorated Ullrich Trendelenburg, who became his friend, in his book „Retratos legendados“.
-In 1968 he obtained his Ph.D. on the basis of his thesis Receptores Adrenérgicos – Ensaio de Interpretação e Análise (Adrenoceptors – An Attempt at Interpretation and Analysis).
-In 1973 he became Assistant Professor.
+In 1968, he obtained his Ph.D. based on his thesis Receptores Adrenérgicos – Ensaio de Interpretação e Análise (Adrenoceptors – An Attempt at Interpretation and Analysis).
+In 1973 he became an assistant professor.
 He was dismissed in April 1974 in the course of the Carnation Revolution but was reinstated when the pro-Communist Coup of 25 November 1975 was defeated.
-In 1979 he was nominated Full Professor of Pharmacology and Toxicology.
-From 1990 to 2005 he was head of the Department.
+In 1979, he was nominated Full Professor of Pharmacology and Toxicology.
+From 1990 to 2005, he was head of the Department.
 He retired in 2005.
 His successor is Patrício Soares-da-Silva (born 1957).
 In 1964 Serafim married Maria de Fátima née Martins de Sousa, with whom he has two sons and a daughter.

 Research

 Interest in catecholamines and their receptors dominated the Porto Department in the 1960s.
 Work just before Guimarães' entry had suggested that there might be more than a single α-adrenoceptor, and so did one of Guimarães' first studies: forerunners of the distinction, important in the history of catecholamine research, between α1- and α2-adrenoceptors.

 In the same year 1969 Guimarães, together with Osswald, studied the pharmacology of veins, little known as compared to arteries.
-All effects of the catecholamines adrenaline, noradrenaline, dopamine and isoprenaline could be accounted for by an action as agonists, activating substances, on α- und β-adrenoceptors co-existing in vascular smooth muscle.
+All effects of the catecholamines adrenaline, noradrenaline, dopamine and isoprenaline could be accounted for by an action as agonists, activating substances, on α- and β-adrenoceptors co-existing in vascular smooth muscle.
 Veins and their receptors remained favourites.
 Guimarães has summarized the knowledge on blood vessels, their nerves and their response to catecholamines in 1983, with Walter Osswald, and in 2001, with his research fellow Daniel Moura.
 The article of 2001 became his most bibliometrically successful one.

-Th influence of drugs is determined not only by their pharmacodynamics, especially the existence of receptors, but also their pharmakokinetics, their fate in living tissue.
+The influence of drugs is determined not only by their pharmacodynamics, especially the existence of receptors, but also by their pharmakokinetics, their fate in living tissue.
 This aspect was studied in Porto as well.
-Metabolizing enzymes, namely monoamine oxidase und catechol-O-methyl transferase (COMT), as well as carrier proteins for the transport through cell membranes contributed to the removal of catecholamines from the extracellular space, thus from the neighbourhood of the receptors, and hence to loss of effect.
+Metabolizing enzymes, namely monoamine oxidase and catechol-O-methyl transferase (COMT), as well as carrier proteins for the transport through cell membranes contributed to the removal of catecholamines from the extracellular space, thus from the neighbourhood of the receptors, and hence to loss of effect.
 The role played by these processes differed between the various catecholamines and the various tissues.